mirah227/genlayer/README.md

 And it felt… unfamiliar.
-The ceiling stared back like an unanswered question, asking what I planned to do with another day,
+The ceiling stared back like an unanswered question, asking what I planned to do with another day, as if time itself had doubts about me.